topherCantrell/computerarcheology/content/CoCo/Doubleback/Code.md

 C15D: 33 8D 0B 3D     LEAU    $CC9E,PC            ; {code.StrTwo} Graphics for "two"
 C161: 17 07 DF        LBSR    $C943               ; {code.PrintChars} Print the player (one or two)
 ;
+; Play the song that goes with the life number (1, 2, or 3)
 C164: D6 B5           LDB     $B5                 ; {ram.numLives} What life-number are we on?
 C166: 33 8D 0E 1B     LEAU    $CF85,PC            ; {code.MusicThirdLife} Song for "3rd life"
 C16A: 5A              DECB                        ; Is this the last life?